antonhornquist/grrr-rb/README.md

 ## Tests

 An automated test suite is included.

-Just execute:
+Make sure serialoscclient-rb is installed in a folder adjacent to the grrr-rb folder and execute:

 ```
+$ cd /path/to/grrr-rb
 $ rake
 ```